bluesat-archive/CSDC-OBC-Software/README.md

 * 'vTaskNameTask' to the name of the application, retain the 'v' at the front and 'Task' at the end.
 * 'TaskName' to the name of the application.

+Have a look at the [freeRTOS page on xTaskCreate](http://www.freertos.org/a00125.html) for more information on xTaskCreate and its parameters.

 ##### *portTASK_FUNCTION*

 _This is just an overview of the structure; missing error handling._